tim-ecoder/videoP2Proxy/README.md

  Known BUG-s
 -----------
-* Synology Surveillance does not recognize sound settings from liveMedia sink (try to rtsp-proxy and re-encode with ffmpeg (ffserver))
+* Synology Surveillance does not recognize sound settings from liveMedia sink (try to rtsp-proxy and re-encode with ffmpeg (ffserver) WORKING CONFIG: input: -c:a pcm_u8 output: -vcodec copy -acodec pcm_mulaw )

 Quick start on Ubuntu
 -----------